navithachekuri4-dot/razorpay_buildathon/README.md

 Customer opted out: No
 ```

-Gemini can recommend:
+Gemini may recommend:

 ```text
 Action: retry_after_delay
 Confidence: 0.85
 ```

-The recommendation is then passed through the deterministic safety layer before execution.
+The recommendation is then validated and passed through deterministic safety checks before execution.

-The AI is therefore part of the actual decision-making process instead of being used only as a chatbot or text generator.

 ---

-## Recovery Actions
+## 🔄 Recovery Actions

-The agent works with a controlled set of recovery actions:
+The agent supports a controlled set of recovery actions:

 ```text
 retry_now